caraya/personal-blog/content/blog/new-color-features-in-css.md

 Lea Verou does much better and thorough work in explaining what LCH is and why should we use it in her post: [LCH colors in CSS: what, why, and how?](https://lea.verou.me/2020/04/lch-colors-in-css-what-why-and-how/).
 She also provides an [LCH color picker](https://css.land/lch/) as a tool to learn about and use the LCH color space.

-**Note:** As of this writing (early July 2022), LCH is only supported in Safari but it's under development in Chromium browsers and under discussion in Firefox
+!!! note **Note:** As of this writing (early July 2022), LCH is only supported in Safari but it's under development in Chromium browsers and under discussion in Firefox
+!!!

 ## Color-mix()